 An alternative to medication

 This tops my list because taking sleeping pills isn’t a long-term solution.
 Sleeping pills can be addictive, and even if you don’t become addicted to them, no ethical doctor will prescribe them forever.
-Plus, there’re side effects to factor in and long-term costs, if you don’t have universal health care like my American readers.
-Thus, CBT-I could solve your sleep problems without having to take mediation.
+Plus, there are side effects to factor in and long-term costs, if you don’t have universal health care like my American readers.
+Thus, CBT-I could solve your sleep problems without having to take medication.

 Tackles the root cause

 CBT-I helps you identify and overcome the root cause of your insomnia.
 There are a lot of other health and mental health conditions that have sleep issues as a symptom.
 For example, depression has sleep disturbance as a symptom.
 Thus, you may not realise you’re depressed and just think you have a sleep problem, but a course of CBT-I might identify the true cause as being depression.
-You can then get appropriate treatment to tackle the underling cause, the depression.
+You can then get appropriate treatment to tackle the underlying cause of the depression.

 Insomnia is a co-occurring condition with a lot of mental health disorders (Taylor and Pruiksma, 2014).
 As such, getting to the root cause of your insomnia is important.